 Severe risk levels imply that loss of life and/or property can result if accurate identification or verification is not made.
 In severe risk environments, it is plausible that inconvenience to the subject being identified or verified is secondary to the security of the situation, meaning subjects may be detained longer until the identification or verification process is completed.
 This assumption means that matching thresholds can be set lower (more aggressively) resulting in a returned list of potential candidates that an examiner may review to determine if a true match has occurred.

-For instance with friction ridge prints, it may be deemed prudent to have a forensics examiner review the images.
+For instance, with friction ridge prints, it may be deemed prudent to have a forensics examiner review the images.
 A forensics fingerprint examiner can use level 3 fingerprint information including inter-ridge detail and pore structure to effect identifications.
 On the other hand, machine matching is typically constrained to level 2 minutiae details and ridge spacing.
 For this reason, fingerprint sensors for enrollment and identification in a severe environment must meet EBTS Appendix F requirements.
 In addition, each print that can be compared adds information that can be used by the examiner making full ten-print comparisons desirable.

 Examples of enrollment and identification functions in a high-risk environment include background checks conducted to grant access to secure facilities during battlefield operations.
 In this case, enrollment fingerprints would be compared against the latent image database maintained by the Department of Defense (DoD).